tozd/go-zerolog/README.md

 Of course, you can construct the configuration struct yourself, too.
 `zerolog.LoggingConfig` struct can also be nested or embedded inside another struct if you need additional CLI arguments.

+The main logger is available as `config.Logger`.
+You have to close returned `logFile` once you stop using the logger (e.g., at the end of the program).

+There is also `config.WithContext` which allows you to add a logger to the [context](https://pkg.go.dev/context).
+Added logger buffers log entries (usually debug entries) until a log entry with a triggering level happens (usually an error), if ever.
+This allows you to log at a lower level (e.g., debug) but output all those log entries only if an error happens.
+Those logged debug entries can then help debug the error.
+If you want to disable this behavior, make trigger level be the same as conditional level.

+`zerolog.WithContext` returns a new context, and two functions, `close` and `trigger`.
+You have to call `close` when you are done with the context to free up resources.
+And you can call `trigger` if you want to force writing out any buffered log entries (e.g., on panic).

 See full package documentation with examples on [pkg.go.dev](https://pkg.go.dev/gitlab.com/tozd/go/zerolog#section-documentation).